 So… which mixer is best for cake?

-We were expecting major differences between these mixers.
+When we set out to test the best mixer for cake, were expecting major differences between these mixers.
 We thought that the Bosch and Nutrimill would produce over-mixed cakes with uneven tops and issues with the overall texture of the cake, but were pleasantly surprised when they yielded gorgeous layers.
 Even though both KitchenAid mixers produced perfect layers, the Bosch and Nutrimill churned out cakes that were airy and delicious.
 If you bake a lot of cake, any of these mixers work great, but we still lean towards KitchenAid (5-quart for single batches, 6-quart for double).